 Maximum Idle Enter a maximum idle time during which the Internet connection is maintained during inactivity.
 To disable this feature, enable

 Time: Auto-reconnect.

 DNS Servers: Enter the Primary and Secondary DNS Server Addresses (Static L2TP only).

 MTU: Maximum Transmission Unit - you may need to change the MTU for optimal performance with your specific ISP.
-1400 is the default replace the Internet port's MAC address with the MAC address of your Ethernet card.
+1400 is the default

 MTU.